 -

-No deodorants, body sprays, make up, powders or lotions on the waxed area, other than those recommended by your therapist.
+No deodorants, body sprays, make up, powders or lotions on the treated area, other than those recommended by your therapist.

 -